sortsammcdonald/blog_json_update/README.md

 - Update the code to that to generate a JSON feed based on Squarespace blog post.
 - Use the JSON feed to generate a RAG implementation for an LLM to answer questions relevant to to the topics.

+# 2025.03.22

+I have refactored the code so now all functions are defined before main.

+Still need to work out how to append single file.

 # 2025.03.14

 I've updated the `md_to_json` and `json_processing` files.
 I think I will keep them seperate so `md_to_json` is used generate the initial json file, while `json_processing` will be used to add new entries to existing files and check there are no duplicate entries.